JStateson/MSboinc/README.md

 --bunker_time_string <text>    unix time cutoff for reporting in this format exactly:  "11/24/2019T10:41:29"

-Filtering of project messages uses new features cc_config.xml and allows for hiding messages that obscure the limited amount of space visible in the event log.
+Filtering of project messages uses new features in cc_config.xml and allows for hiding messages that obscure the limited amount of space visible in the event log.
 See cc_config.xml for a sample filter that eliminates most of the ignoreable message like "no work available for xxx" or "boinc deleted yyy"